lifepillar/vim-colortemplate/Readme.md

 Do you want to contribute?
 Do you have any suggestions on how to improve Colortemplate?
 Open an issue or submit a pull request!

-See also [the discussion](https://github.com/vim/vim/issues/1665) that prompted the creation of this script.